-To improve query speed, Databricks Delta supports the ability to optimize the layout of data stored in DBFS.
-Delta supports two layout algorithms: bin-packing and Z-Ordering.
+To improve query speed, Delta Lake on Azure Databricks supports the ability to optimize the layout of data stored in cloud storage.
+Delta Lake supports two layout algorithms: bin-packing and Z-Ordering.

 This topic describes how to run the optimization commands and how the two layout algorithms work and has an example notebook that demonstrates the benefits of optimization.
 This topic also describes how to clean up stale table snapshots.
 The FAQ explains why optimization is not automatic and includes recommendations for how often to run optimize commands.

-For reference information on Delta SQL optimization commands, see SQL Guide.
+For reference information on Delta Lake on Azure Databricks SQL optimization commands, see SQL Guide.

 In this topic:

-Delta can improve the speed of read queries from a table by coalescing small files into larger ones.
+Delta Lake on Azure Databricks can improve the speed of read queries from a table by coalescing small files into larger ones.
 You trigger compaction by running the

 If you have a large amount of data and only want to optimize a subset of it, you can specify an optional partition predicate using